 The Rise of the Marketing Suite

-Marketing Automation, the engine behind much of the lead generation created by activities tied to a website, has been on the sidelines until now.
-With Eloqua having been taken out by Oracle, the race is on to acquire others to round out the new Uber Marketing Suite.
-The stakes are high too.
-Adobe, IBM, Salesforce and even SAP have made big investments in their Customer Experience/Marketing Cloud initiatives.
-Marketing Automation can’t really be ignored anymore.
+Marketing automation, the engine behind much of the lead generation created by activities tied to a website, has been on the sidelines until now.
+With Eloqua having been taken out by Oracle, the race is on to acquire others to round out the new marketing suite.

 The stakes are high, too.
 Adobe, IBM, Salesforce, and even SAP have made big investments in their customer experience/marketing cloud initiatives.
 Marketing automation really can’t be ignored anymore.

 The Race to Build a Marketing Suite: Bidding Wars Begin

 We expect that with the integration of marketing automation into these suites, the workflow will get easier than it is today.
 We also expect that the price tags for remaining marketing automation firms—such as Act-On Software, Genius, HubSpot, Infusionsoft, Marketo, and Neolane—will be much higher.

 Having just been at an enterprise software provider, I can tell you that many CMOs do face-offs of Eloqua versus Marketo.
 That is why we expect the bidding war for Marketo to be fast and furious.

 Of course, it isn’t just marketing automation that will be part of the race to assemble the best marketing suite.
 Other tools that are for sale include social media management, social marketing, email marketing, customer community tools, and social platforms.
 It is open season on all of them.
 The race to buy up all of the components of the new marketing suite is here.